SvenMb/VersaTerm/README.md

+trying to implement pio usb to use hid and device-cdc together....

 # about this fork

 this fork is specific for the Waveshare RP2350/RP2040 PiZero, so it removes not needed parts (like VGA and LED blinking), it also fix USB port to host for keyboard.